- What Attracts Flies To Your Garage?

 In addition to this, you may consider investing in a fly swatter to get some action as you combat the fly menace in your garage.

 When installing traps, ensure to cover openings that any flies from outside your garage could access.
 Often, this includes window seals and ventilation for your garage.

-You may also opt for carnivorous plants of the likes of sundew and the Venus flytrap.
-However, carnivorous plants require ample access to light, thus may not flourish in dark garage spaces.
+You may also opt for carnivorous plants of sundew and the Venus flytrap.
+However, carnivorous plants require ample access to light, and thus may not flourish in dark garage spaces.